santoshsmalagi/Developer-Essentials/Visual-Studio-Code/VScode.md

 #### Step III - [Setup C/C++ Development Tools](https://code.visualstudio.com/docs/languages/cpp)
 VS Code as an editor relies on command-line tools for C/C++ development workflow.
 The compiler-linker-debugger toolchain must therefore be installed, or VS Code must be configured to use these tools if they are already installed.

 Open a VS Code terminal window by Ctrl+Shift+`.
-USe the following command to check if GCC has been installed on the system:
+Use the following command to check if GCC has been installed on the system:
 ```bash
 g++ --version
 ```